If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 What are the main use cases of drip marketing?

-Lead nurture.
+Lead nurture emails.
 Drip lead nurturing campaigns have the primary goal of nudging the prospect to buy whatever it is you’re offering.
-This use case is most common in the B2B setting, and what exactly counts as a “lead” will depend upon your business.
+This is most common in the B2B setting, and what exactly counts as a “lead” will depend upon your business.
 The main point in the context of drip email campaigns is that you have a list of people who are listening to you, but haven’t made a purchase.
-Your drip campaign’s goal will be to lead them to convert or abandon.
+Your drip campaign’s goal will be to lead them to convert or abandon, with help from marketing automation.

 Well, as with a lot of things, the idea itself is worthless.
 It’s the execution that matters.
-So, how do you actually implement a drip campaign?
+So, how do you actually integrate drip campaigns into your marketing strategy?

-Onboarding email automation and cart abandonment drip campaign ideas have already been documented well elsewhere.
-So here, we’ll take a look at 12 potential triggers for lead nurturing email campaigns.
+Onboarding email examples and cart abandonment drip campaign ideas have already been documented well elsewhere.
+So here, we’ll take a look at 12 potential triggers for drip campaigns, with a focus on lead nurturing email campaigns.

 The most common drip email trigger is a newsletter subscription.
 But if that’s the only thing your using automated, trigger-based emails for… Well, you are missing out.